BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

 Mary, in a panic, opens the DM settings and see's the option to 'End The Chat'
 ![leave_end.JPG](/assets/images/instagram/leave_end.JPG "leave-end")

-Embarassed and upset, she selects the option.
+Embarrassed and upset, she selects the option.
 Barely noticing the fine print.

 ![leave_end_warn.JPG](/assets/images/instagram/leave_end_warn.JPG "leave-warning")